CRM strategy: Build one in 8 steps for sales & loyalty

 6. Invest in a CRM system and deliver personalized experiences

 CRM systems keep your sales pipeline flowing as current customers cycle through it and new customers flow in.
-Your CRM tool should integrate across various platforms so you can intake analytics information—from your website or email management tools—and export the next steps to create the best customer journey possible.
+Your CRM tool should combine across various platforms so you can intake analytics information from your website or email management tools, and export the next steps to create the best customer journey possible.

-In particular, the right CRM software should integrate with your project management software.
+In particular, the right CRM software should work with your project management software.
 That way, team members from all silos can use updated customer information in daily project decision-making.

 A successful CRM strategy ensures that all your business processes and workflows, from marketing and sales to IT, work together systematically.
-This helps you better understand who your potential customer is and what they need.
+This helps you better understand who your potential customers are and what they need.

 Statistics show that customers prefer a personalized experience.
 For example: